codeforboston/jobhopper/README.md

    ```
    You can get your own 50 character secret key from [here](https://miniwebtool.com/django-secret-key-generator/).

-8. Ensure you have PostgreSQL downloaded.
-Create a database in your local PostgreSQL server.
+8. Create a database in your local PostgreSQL server.
+Confirm that the name and port
-   Confirm that the name and port of your database is in the jobhopper/settings.py
+   of your database is in the jobhopper/settings.py "DATABASES" section.
-   "DATABASES" section.

    Ex.
 Name: Jobhopper; Port: 5432
    ```sh